Galactica-corp/galactica-monorepo/packages/snap/docs/rpcAPI.md

 #### Description

 Imports a zkCertificate from a file into the Snap.
-The file is created and signed by the provider and given to the user for being imported in the wallet.
+The file is created, signed and encrypted by the provider and given to the user for being imported in the wallet.

 Asks user for confirmation

 #### Parameters

 - `object`
-  - `zkCert` - JSON `object`, containing the zkCertificate data according to the standart it is using.
+  - `encryptedZkCert` - `[EncryptedZkCert](https://github.com/Galactica-corp/galactica-monorepo/blob/20e3435e2b9e7deeb05dd5358687f7380ff8d25b/packages/galactica-types/src/zkCert.ts#L77) object`, containing the zkCertificate encrypted using [eth-sig-util](https://github.com/MetaMask/eth-sig-util) and containing the holderCommitment to associate it.
   - `listZkCerts` - `boolean`, (optional) flag if the Snap should return an overview after the import, same as in the `listZkCerts` method.

 #### Returns